SS Ragnhild (1941): Penelope

 In 1946, Ragnhild was sold to John Wilson's Rederi A/S and was renamed Penelope.
 Her port of registry was Oslo and the Code Letters LLMT were allocated.
 Her GRT was now 2,833, with a NRT of 1,681.
 Her depth was now 3 in less than it was previously.
 She was operated under the management of John Wilson & Sons Ltd. In 1950, she was transferred to John Wilson & Hijo, Panama.
 Later that year, she was sold to Rederi A/B Panda, Mariehamn, Finland.
 In 1955, she was sold to Lundqvist-Rederierna, Finland.
 Management passed to Angfartygs A/B Alfa, Mariehamn.

 Ingeborg

-On 1 September 1972, Penelope was sold to Bröderna Krusell A/B, Göteborg, Sweden.
+On 1 September 1972, Penelope was sold to Bröderna Krusell A/B, Gothenburg, Sweden.
 Renamed Ingeborg, she was stripped of her engines and converted into a floating grain warehouse for Wackatz & Co, Göteborg.
 She was laid up in 1974, and sold to shipbreakers at Masnedø, Denmark in 1976.